Change is the only constant thing in this world. Ironic isn’t it?

 Former Career Ambassador at the George Washington University | Founder, Transizion

-First, it’s important to take a step back and visualize your future.
+It’s important to take a step back and visualize your future

 After you’ve visualized your milestone and goals, work backward.
 Ask yourself, “How do I reach that goal?”
 Working backward will help you reverse engineer your life and map out the steps that are ahead of you.